RodgersRepo/CMS_Ad_Hoc_Rename/README.md

 ```sh
 <form action="/cmsrename/logging" method="post">
 ```
 Once installed browse to `https://<SERVER URL>/cmsrename/index.html`.
 Scroll down to **Credentials for this web app**.
 Enter the username and password the IIS server will use to send its REST API space name change request.
 You will get a new page with the encrypted password.
 Paste this into the **private/creds.csv** spread sheet.
 In the same sheet review and change the other headings for you enviroment.
+PLease make sure this username exists on your CMS server.

 ## Usage